Ynn/selfstar/intro-runtime.md

 {assign var="hello_jar" value="{$ROOT}/{#bin#}/hello-world/hello.world.jar"}

-In the following, we will use a trivial Hello World application made of one bundle that is use in the next section.
+In the following, we will use a trivial Hello World application made of one bundle.
 The bundle can be downloaded here : <{$hello_jar}>.

 ### Using the Web Console :